Addiction Doesn’t Discriminate: Seven Celebrity Stories

 Michael K. Williams

 Michael K. Williams was found dead in his Brooklyn home on September 6, 2021.
-The fifty-four-year-old actor was known for his role as Omar Little in the television series The Wire and appeared in several other television and film productions.
+The fifty-four2024old actor was known for his role as Omar Little in the television series The Wire and appeared in several other television and film productions.

 Authorities determined that his death was accidental and due to drug intoxication, as they found fentanyl, parafluorofentanyl, heroin, and cocaine in his body.
 In a February 2021 interview, Williams explained how people often use substances as coping mechanisms: “Well, I assume that sometimes people think that drugs are the problem.
 Drugs are the symptom of a lot of the problem.”